Competition

 committee will select not fewer than three judges who are

-qualified to evaluate the entrants’ flutes by the criteria
+qualified to evaluate the entrants’ flutes by the

-event.
+at the event.

 - The decisions of the judges

 are final and not subject to appeal.
-Competitors’ scores
+Competitor’s scores

-to competitors or the public.
+will not be disclosed to competitors or the public.

 - The criteria for judging